 My corn dogs (even being mini ones) were heavy enough to not fly all over my air fryer, so that was good.

-As the corn dog already has something in the cornmeal batter to help them crisp up, there is no need to spritz/spray with oil or cooking spray.
+As the corn dog already has something in the cornmeal batter to help them crisp up, there is no need to spritz/spray with oil spray or cooking spray.
 You would be wasting your time and adding more calories to something that is not exactly healthy in the first place 🙂

 Finally, DO NOT PREHEAT your air fryer.
 There is a myth going around that air fryers should be preheated before use.
 This is total nonsense and is wasting precious electricity at the same time.
 Do you preheat your hair dryer?
 If your answer was yes, I am worried for you 🙂 Air fryers use instant heat similar to that of a hair dryer, so no need to preheat.